wb14123/blog/jekyll/_posts/2024-09-13-SBT-Task-to-Build-Frontend-Components.markdown

 };
 ```

 Since this is more related to frontend tech and is very basic, I will not go too much into details.
-But the point is, when run `npx webpack` under `js` directory, it will build bundled files into `js/dist`.
+But the point is, when you run `npx webpack` under the `js` directory, it will build bundled files into `js/dist`.
 We will write a SBT task to trigger this command and copy the dist files into resources to package.

 ## SBT Task to Trigger Build and Package Dist Files